dantleech/blog/content/posts/2022-09-19-encountering-go-as-a-php-developer.md

 > e.g. `[3]int` is an "list" of 3 ints

-One of the features of Go's type system is type aliasing and being able to associate functions to any type, in the following example we define `UserCollection` as an alias of a "slice" of users:
+One of the features of Go's type system is type aliasing and being able to associate methods to structs any type which is defined in the same package, in the following example we define `UserCollection` as an alias of a "slice" of
+users:

 ```go
 type User struct {